trading-peter/rektalert/README.md

 **Important:** You have to keep the cmd window open to run rectalert for now.
 I'll release a GUI version that runs nicely in the background soon.
 If you don't want to wait you can use nssm.exe to register rektalert as a windows service.

 Here's a snipped you can use to register rektalert with [nssm.exe](https://nssm.cc/release/nssm-2.24.zip).
 You need to execute those commands in a cmd with administrator rights.
-You can watch my tutorial video to see how it works: https://youtu.be/MG0AnfOB_AA
+You can watch my tutorial video to see this in detail: https://youtu.be/MG0AnfOB_AA

 ```cmd
 .\nssm.exe install rektalert "C:\[PATH_TO_REKTALERT]\rektalert.exe" "monitor"